Piyush5784/Wallet-app/README.md

 # Paytm Clone

-Simple paytm app in which users can send and receive money
+Simple wallet app in which users can send and receive money

 ### Screensoft and Videos